 Pressure sores in dogs are very similar to bed sores in humans.
 Also known as decubitus ulcers, pressure sores occur when a dog lies too much time on a hard surface, hurting his skin and forming a lesion.

 Usually, these lesions develop over bone prominences.
 Thus, it is very common to find pressure sores on dogs’ elbows, wrists, shoulders, and legs.
 To put it simply: the skin tears, and the bone exposes.

-- Medical conditions: Decubitus ulcers are likely to appear when a dog has a medical condition that forces him to spend a lot of time lying down.
-Dogs with casts, arthritis, cancer, obesity, paralysis are at increased risk of developing pressure sores.
+Medical conditions: Decubitus ulcers are likely to appear when a dog has a medical condition that forces him to spend a lot of time lying down.
+Dogs with casts, arthritis, chronic diseases, obesity, paralysis are at increased risk of developing pressure sores.

 Regarding senior dogs, it’s very important to encourage their movement in order to prevent these ulcers.
-Our Max Strength Glucosamine Soft Chews have been developed to lessen joint pain, promote mobility, and provide an anti-inflammatory effect.
+Our Hemp Mobility Joint Chews have been developed to lessen joint pain, promote mobility, and provide an anti-inflammatory effect.

 Can pressure sores in dogs get infected?

 Naturally, being open and in contact with the floor, these ulcers can easily get infected.
 The good news is that these ulcers have different stages, so you need to check your dog’s bony prominences regularly to catch it early.

 Be mindful: If you notice redness and different skin color, and the skin doesn’t blanch (lose its color for a second when you press it with your finger) then you should talk to your vet and follow his recommendations.
 If left unattended, pressure sores can cause tissue loss, sloughs, and eschars.